Among of green stiff old bright broken branch come white sweet May again - William Carlos Williams

 Offends the September night.

 Poet Samuel Menashe died on August 22, 2011.
-He was a friend of mine in my New York days, and I’ll remember him fondly.
+He was a friend of mine in my New York days, and I’ll always remember him fondly.
 He was a very old school kind of person.
 He lived alone in a walk-up apartment on Thompson St., in Greenwich Village.
 He’d wander into New York bookshops and start reciting his poetry to complete strangers, which was how he sold his books.
 He had a gentle voice, a wild shock of white hair and a congenial presence.
 He’d sit for hours talking about the war, William Blake and the Hebrew Bible.
 His poems were “concise” (his term), mostly condensed into few lines of concentrated musicality.
 Below is a poem I wrote about him.
 I was told my a mutual aquaintance that he read it and enjoyed it.
 Goodbye, Samuel.

 Samuel Menashe Reads at the Harvard Club

 You’re reading your poems at the Harvard Club

 in New York City.
 The hall, rimmed with oak,